Recent updates to the Caffeine platform, newest first.

 After each successful build, Caffeine now removes any generated images that are no longer used in your app's code, and compresses the remaining ones — keeping your app lean without any extra steps from you.
 See How Caffeine Generates Images for Your App.

-Clean install option added for live apps — March 19, 2026
+Reset app data option added for live apps — March 19, 2026

 Chat attachments and file management — March 19, 2026